Gabapentin and Oxycodone: Risks of Mixing Medications

 Benefits of Gabapentin and Oxycodone Interaction

-Reduced Opioid Doses and Side Effects
+Lower Opioid Doses, Fewer Side Effects

 Dangers of Oxycodone and Gabapentin Interaction

-Increased Risk of Central Nervous System Depression
+Greater Risk of Central Nervous System (CNS) Depression

-Higher Risk of Opioid Overdose and Opioid-Related Deaths
+Higher Likelihood of Overdose and Opioid-Related Deaths

-Potential for Addiction and Opioid Use Disorder
+Potential for Dependence and Addiction

-Other Adverse Effects and Drug Interactions
+Other Side Effects and Interactions

 Every setback has a comeback.
 Let us help you write yours.